 The heel of most shoes creates a nice padded nest to cup the base of the bottle.
 This will protect the wine as you savagely beat it against a wall, trunk of a tree, or sheer rock face.
 It’s best to let the wine rest for a short while before pulling out the protruding cork.
 That way, the pressure will subside and you won’t lose any precious juice.

-With Port Tongs
+The Port Tongs Method

 Sommelier Caleb Ganzer subscribes to a method perfect for older, more valuable bottles of wine.
 It’s more involved, but it will preserve the wine that resides beneath a tired old cork.
 Opened the traditional way, these aged gems are prone to deteriorate old cork bits.